jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (8) For the purpose of subsection (7), special circumstances include— (a) the person leaving New Zealand, permanently or for a significant length of time:
   (b) a trustee of a deceased person’s estate wishing to wind up the estate.
-(9) Despite subsection (1), the Commissioner must not refund the amount of a tax credit unless the requirements of subsections (2) and (3) are met.
+(9) Despite subsection (1), the Commissioner must not refund the amount of a tax credit unless the requirements of section LD 1 of that Act are met.
 (10) When the Commissioner has considered an application, the Commissioner must notify the person of the amount of the tax credit under sections LD 1 to LD 3 of that Act and of the amount of refund allowed.
 (11) A tax credit may not be refunded to an absentee, a company, a public authority, a Maori authority, an unincorporated body, or a trustee liable for income tax under sections HC 16, HC 32, or HZ 2 of that Act.
 (12) A refund under subsection (1) must be paid as if it were tax paid in excess.